OscarBrugne/AdventOfCode/README.md

 Puzzles from [Advent of Code](https://adventofcode.com/) solved using Go.

-My goal is to resolve the problems within the day of release.
+My goal is to resolve problems on release day.
 Then, I refactor my code in order to have clean code, even if it means losing slightly in performance.

 ## Commands